pearcej/complex/ThinkComplexity/_sources/Small World Graphs/Clustering.rst

             exist +=1
     return exist / possible

-Again I use G[u], which returns a dictionary with the neighbors of u as keys.
+Again I use ``G[u]``, which returns a dictionary with the neighbors of ``u`` as keys.

-If a node has fewer than 2 neighbors, the clustering coefficient is undefined, so we return np.nan, which is a special value that indicates “Not a Number”.
+If a node has fewer than 2 neighbors, the clustering coefficient is undefined, so we return ``np.nan``, which is a special value that indicates “Not a Number”.

 Otherwise we compute the number of possible edges among the neighbors, count the number of those edges that actually exist, and return the fraction that exist.